Key-value Stores

 let mut wtxn = env.write_txn()?;

-// Open the default unnamed database
+// Open the default unnamed database.
+We specify the key type as a

 let db: Database<U32<byteorder::NativeEndian>, Str> =